robertoszek/pleroma-bot/README.md

 ```
 ### Running

 If you're running the bot for the first time it will ask you for the date you wish to start retrieving tweets from (it will gather all from that date up to the present).
+If you leave it empty and just press enter it will default to the oldest date that Twitter's API allows ('```2010-11-06T00:00:00Z```') for tweet retrieval.

-To force this behaviour in future runs you can use the ```--forceDate``` argument (be careful, no validation is performed with the already posted toots/posts by that Fediverse account and you can end up with duplicates!).
+To force this behaviour in future runs you can use the ```--forceDate``` argument (be careful, no validation is performed with the already posted toots/posts by that Fediverse account and you can end up with duplicates posts/toots!).

 Additionally, you can provide a ```twitter_username``` if you only want to force the date for one user in your config.